Gender Stereotypes: Definition, Examples, And Research

 Historically, men have been portrayed as decision-makers in various contexts, including major life choices, financial matters, and leadership positions, while women have been stereotypically depicted as more submissive or lacking decision-making power.

 These examples reflect traditional gender roles and stereotypes, but societal attitudes are evolving to challenge and redefine these expectations.
-For example, recent data from the Bureau of Labor Statistics show that in 65% of households, both parents are employed, and many families now divide household and childcare duties more equally between parents.
+For example, a recent study from the Bureau of Labor Statistics shows that in about 65% of households, both parents are employed, and many families now divide household and childcare duties more equally between parents.

 Getty/AnnaStills

 While gender norms seem to be changing, there may still be instances where traditional gender stereotypes impact an individual’s perceptions, opportunities, and experiences.
 The consequences of stereotypes have been studied extensively, and research has shed light on their far-reaching impact on individuals and society.
-Let’s delve into some key findings from the research.
+Let’s delve into some key findings from the research about gender stereotyping.

 Limited opportunities and achievement gaps